Monday, February 4, 2013

 Half Sheet Tray Lined with Parchment Paper

-I discovered only recently that there are two types of finishes on parchment paper that make it non stick: silicon and quilon.
+There are two types of finishes on parchment paper that make it non stick: silicon and quilon.

 Some say they prefer silicon for its ability to withstand higher temperatures and longer cooking times than paper coated with quilon.
 They also maintain that silicon is a safer coating than quilon.

 Quilon-coated is the industry standard, since it’s substantially less pricey than the silicon-coated.
-It’s the type used in every establishment that I’ve ever worked in and it’s the only one most professional cooks even know about.
+It’s the type used in every establishment that I’ve ever worked in, and it’s the only one most professional cooks even know about.
 I’ve found it to be more than sufficient for all my culinary needs, from roasting vegetables to rolling pastry crusts.
 I’ve even cooked pizza on parchment at a temperature of 500˚F. Though the paper turns dark at such high heat, it still does the job perfectly well.

 You can purchase the sheets in 100 half sheets or 1,000 full sheets (16 x 24).
 Full sheets fit a large standard-sized baking sheet, which is twice the size of the half sheet pans.
 (You get a whopping 2,000 sheets when you halve them.)